glitch-txs/w3-docs/docs/w3-react/intro.md

 # Getting Started

-W3 React is an evm wallet connectors library for React.js and its frameworks.
+W3 React is an evm wallets library for React.js and its frameworks.
 It's inspired in <a href="https://github.com/wagmi-dev/references" target="_blank">Wagmi's references</a> with the difference that it's eth-lib agnostic. <br/>
 It sets up for you a wallet connection infrastructure with a built-in store and React hooks to handle the wallet state and user's sessions.

 **Compatible with <a href="https://docs.ethers.org/v6/" target="_blank">ethers.js</a>, <a href="https://viem.sh/" target="_blank">viem</a> and <a href="https://docs.web3js.org/" target="_blank">Web3.js</a>**